iWriteGigs

 C 1857, when the Supreme Court issued its ruling in Dred Scott v.
 Sandford.

-D 1920, when the Nineteenth Amendment to the Constitution allowed for universal suffrage.
+D 1868, when the Fourteenth Amendment to the Constitution conferred citizenship on formerly enslaved people.

 Question #53